benweint/gquil/README.md

 #### Adding extra headers

 Some GraphQL APIs require authentication, usually passed via HTTP headers.
-You can attach additional headers to the introspection HTTP request via the `--headers` flag to `generate-sdl`.
+You can attach additional headers to the introspection HTTP request via the `--header` flag to `generate-sdl`.

 ### Merging multiple GraphQL SDL files